Wesley Ira Purkey: Execution

+Purkey exhausted his appeals on October 14, 2014, but at the time, the U.S. federal government had a de-facto moratorium on capital punishment.
 In July 2019, the United States federal government announced that federal executions would return after a nearly two-decade gap since the previous execution of Louis Jones Jr. in 2003.
 Purkey was one of five condemned men on federal death row selected to be executed, with his execution scheduled for December 13, 2019.
-On November 20, 2019, U.S. District Judge Tanya S. Chutkan issued a preliminary injunction preventing the resumption of federal executions.
+On November 20, 2019, U.S. District Judge Tanya Chutkan issued a preliminary injunction preventing the resumption of federal executions.
 Purkey and the other three plaintiffs in the case argued that the use of pentobarbital might violate the Federal Death Penalty Act of 1994.
 In April 2020, a panel of the United States Court of Appeals for the District of Columbia Circuit vacated District Judge Chutkan's injunction in a per curiam decision.

 The execution date for Purkey was rescheduled for July 15, 2020.
-However, on that same morning, a judge halted the execution due to claims Purkey was suffering from dementia.
+However, on that same morning, a judge halted the execution due to claims Purkey had dementia.
 The justice department filed an immediate appeal to the Supreme Court of the United States.
-Purkey's lawyers argued he suffered from Alzheimer's disease and was not mentally fit enough to be executed.
+Purkey's lawyers argued he had Alzheimer's disease and was not mentally fit enough to be executed.

 In the early hours of July 16, the Supreme Court of the United States ruled in a 5–4 decision that the federal government could proceed with executing Purkey and cleared the way for the execution to take place.
 Hours later, Purkey was executed via lethal injection at USP Terre Haute.
 In his final statement he apologized to both Long's family and his own.
 He was pronounced dead at 8:19 a.m.